micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 I have given you a land for which you did not labor, and cities which you did not build, and you dwell in them; you eat of the vineyards and olive groves which you did not plant.'

 ###### 14
-"Now therefore, fear the Lord, serve Him in sincerity and in truth, and put away the gods which your fathers served on the other side of [^d]the River and in Egypt.
+"Now therefore, fear the Lord, serve Him in sincerity and in truth, and put away the gods which your fathers served on the other side of the River and in Egypt.
 Serve the Lord!

 ###### 15
-And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that _were_ on the other side of [^e]the River, or the gods of the Amorites, in whose land you dwell.
+And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that _were_ on the other side of the River, or the gods of the Amorites, in whose land you dwell.
 But as for me and my house, we will serve the Lord."

 ###### 16
 So the people answered and said: "Far be it from us that we should forsake the Lord to serve other gods;